Vodacom had two main challenges:

 - They wanted to start making use of the product performance data they had from Adobe.

 Vodacom needed a partner that could handle both the data and the creative aspects of e-commerce.
-That’s where ROI Hunter, a Product Marketing Platform (PMP), came in.
+That’s where ROI Hunter, a Product Performance Management (PPM) platform, came in.

 To begin the cooperation, ROI Hunter ran an audit of Vodacom’s Meta setup.
 Reviewing the results, ROI Hunter next guided Vodacom toward an ideal setup of their Facebook pixel, and helped them to implement Meta’s Power5 best practices: